Formula Won Labs

 AI Search Is Here.
 What It Means for Local Businesses

 AI search is changing how customers find local businesses.
-Google AI Overviews, ChatGPT, and Perplexity pull from structured data and trusted sources.
-If your business data is messy, AI will skip you.
+If your data is messy, ChatGPT and Perplexity will skip you.

 How AI search actually works